lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 To change your process view to each process gets its own line or linear select the :guilabel:`Linear` radio button in the upper left hand corner.
 To organize each related process with a tree for parent and child processes press the :guilabel:`Tree` radio button.
 To search for a particular process enter a search term in the bar towards the center top of the user interface.

+At the bottom of the window :guilabel:`Process count` to see how many process are running on your system.

 When you have qps open a tray icon will appear that shows a graph of cpu usage.
 If you right click :menuselection:`Hide` to make qps not show in the taskbar.
 To bring qps back to the front off all windows right click on the tray icon :menuselection:`Show`.
 To quit qps press :kbd:`Alt +Q` or right click the tray icon and select :menuselection:`Quit`.

 To search for a particular process you can type your type into the search bar right above a particular process right above it.
 To terminate a process right click on it and select :menuselection:`Terminate` or press :kbd:`delete`.
 To kill a process move the mouse over it right click and select :menuselection:`Kill` or press :kbd:`Alt + K`.